rwinch/spring-framework-wiki/The-Lifecycle-of-an-Issue.md

 ### Closed

-When a final release is becomes available, all issues associated with the release, including milestones and release candidates, are closed and can no longer be re-opened.
+When a final (GA) release becomes available, all issues associated with the release, including milestones and release candidates, are closed and can no longer be re-opened.